What’s holding you back from living the life you want? We’ve all experienced negative thinking; it happens all the time.

-Denial comes in many forms—minimizing, lying, rationalizing and comparing (one of the sneakiest forms).
-See, we figure if everyone else is doing it, it’s fine we’re doing it too.
-But, we when we step back and look at the facts, we may realize those we’re surrounding ourselves with are also giving way to their own stinking thinking.
+Denial comes in many forms—minimizing, lying, rationalizing, and comparing (one of the sneakiest forms).
+See, we figure if everyone else is doing it, it’s okay we’re doing it too.
+We feel safe in our negative thoughts and actions because they’re ubiquitous—everyone does it.
+But when we step back and look at the facts, we may realize those we surround ourselves with also give way to their own stinking thinking.

-Our graduate students become expert stinking thinking catchers.
-In fact, even in our weekend workshops we encourage the identification of stinking thinking by passing out tokens to participants.
-Each time they notice a group member (or themselves) exhibiting a stinking thought, they hand over a token.
-Done in good humor, it’s not unusual to see participants start to laugh out loud at themselves when they realize how silly and stinky their negative thinking, excuses and rationalizations are.
+Even during our weekend workshops and More Life Training, we often encourage the awareness and identification of stinking thinking by passing out tokens to participants.
+Each time they notice a group member (or themselves) exhibiting stinking thoughts, they hand over a token.
+Since this is done in good humor, it’s not unusual to see participants laugh out loud at themselves, especially when they realize how silly and stinky their denial, excuses, and rationalizations sound aloud.

-Identifying our negative thinking patterns as they happen is the best way to break them.
-In fact, stepping back and even laughing a little at the ridiculousness of our stinking thoughts helps us realize how truly not frightening they are.
-Humor and compassion are anecdotes to our negative thoughts.
+Identifying our stinking thinking patterns is the best way to break them.
+In fact, stepping back and even laughing a little at the ridiculousness of our stinking thoughts helps us realize how unfrightening they are.
+Humor and compassion are anecdotes to our not-so-great thoughts.
 Guess what?
 We’re all human!
 Occasionally, we have to laugh at ourselves.

-As you work to overcome negative thoughts and limiting beliefs, don’t forget to approach it with a sense of humor.
-Identify your negative thinking and turn it around as it happens.
+As you work to overcome your limiting beliefs and stinking thinking, don’t forget to approach it with a sense of humor.
+Identify your stinky thoughts and turn them on their head.
 If you are worried about what others think, do something ridiculous and goofy.
 If you’re afraid of making a fool of yourself, get up there and do it anyway.

-Balzac said our greatest fears lie in anticipation and it’s true.
+Balzac said our greatest fears lie in anticipation, and it’s true.
 What’s the worst that could occur?
 Could you live with it?
-Imagine what could be possible if you stopped thinking you couldn’t and started believing you could?
+Imagine what could be possible if you stopped believing you couldn’t and started believing you could?

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Foundation performative learning programs are integrated into the curriculum at Wright Graduate University.